-You can change your default SSID to just about anything you want, as long as it is between 2 and 32 characters.
-However, it’s a bad idea to include your personal details in your SSID, such as your name or address.
+You can change yours to just about anything you want, as long as it is between 2 and 32 characters.
+However, it’s a bad idea to include personal details, such as your name or address.

 How to Change Your SSID

 Changing your SSID is an easy task that just about anyone could do.